adamkozakiewicz/adamkozakiewicz.github.io/README.md

-Hi, I am an aspiring data analyst building a portfolio using technologies such as SQL, Python, MS Excel, Tableau, MS Power BI.
+<div style="text-align: right">Hi, I am an aspiring data analyst building a portfolio using technologies such as SQL, Python, MS Excel, Tableau, MS Power BI.
 I am looking for a team where I can use my commitment and analytical skills, while learning something new every day.
-I value teamwork, as well as independently completing tasks assigned to me.
+I value teamwork, as well as independently completing tasks assigned to me.</div>

 ---